10 Things to Know Before You Go Ice Skating

-Your first time ice skating is exciting, slightly terrifying, and probably colder than you expect.
+Dress warm, bend your knees, and learn to fall before you learn to skate ⛸️Your first time ice skating is exciting, slightly terrifying, and probably colder than you expect.
 The good news: almost everyone survives.
 The better news: a little prep turns the experience from white-knuckle wall-clinging into something you'll actually want to do again.
 Here are ten things worth knowing before you step onto the ice.
+If you're thinking about making skating a regular thing, our complete starter guide covers the full picture.

 How Do You Choose the Right Ice Skates?